lcpp-org/RustBCA/README.md

 The following features are implemented in `RustBCA`:

 * Ion-material interactions for all combinations of incident ion and target species.
-* Infinite, homogeneous targets (Mesh0D), Layered, finite-depth inhomogeneous targets (Mesh1D), arbitrary 2D composition through a triangular mesh (Mesh2D), homogeneous spherical geometry (Sphere) and homogeneous 3D triangular mesh geometry (TriMesh).
+* Infinite, homogeneous targets (Mesh0D), Layered, finite-depth inhomogeneous targets (Mesh1D), arbitrary 2D composition through a triangular mesh (Mesh2D), fast homogeneous 2D geometry (Homogeneous2D), homogeneous spherical geometry (Sphere), and homogeneous 3D triangular mesh geometry (TriMesh).
 * Amorphous Solid/Liquid targets, Gaseous targets, and targets with both solid/liquid and gaseous elements
 * Low energy (< 25 keV/nucleon) electronic stopping modes including:
   * local (Oen-Robinson),
   * nonlocal (Lindhard-Scharff),
   * and equipartition
 * Biersack-Varelas interpolation is also included for electronic stopping up to ~1 GeV/nucleon.
-Note that high energy physics beyond electronic stopping are not included.
+Note that high energy physics beyond electronic stopping are not included, and that Biersack-Varelas may not be as accurate as other methods.
-* Optionally, the Biersack-Haggmark treatment of high-energy free-flight paths between collisions can be included to greatly speed up high-energy simulations (i.e., by neglecting very small angle scattering).
+* Biersack-Haggmark treatment of high-energy free-flight paths between collisions can be included to greatly speed up high-energy simulations (i.e., by neglecting very small angle scattering).
 * A wide range of interaction potentials are provided, including:
   * the Kr-C, ZBL, Lenz-Jensen, and Moliere universal, screened-Coulomb potentials.
   * the Lennard-Jones 12-6 and Morse attractive-repulsive potentials.